Sustainable Plant Systems

 Turfgrass science is an integrated program that studies the grasses used to enhance our environment.
 Turf reduces glare, noise, air pollution, heat buildup and visual pollution; provides recreational benefits to outdoor sporting events such as golf, football, baseball and soccer; and creates an aesthetically attractive surrounding for homes, buildings and cities.
 Students learn to manage and maintain turf as they gain knowledge in plant biology, soil and turfgrass science.

-Students in the sustainable plant systems major are encouraged to participate in research, working one-on-one with faculty and presenting their work at college and university level forums.
-Students conducting research can receive a "Distinction" endorsement to their degree.
+Students conducting research will also get to work one-on-one with faculty and present their work at college and university level forums.
+They may also be eligible to receive a "Distinction" endorsement to their degree.
+Learn more about getting started in undergraduate research.

 Agroecology graduates can find careers as conservation scientists, farmers, ranchers and other agricultural managers; secondary and postsecondary agricultural sciences and conservation science teachers; and first-line supervisors of farming, fishing and forestry workers.
 Graduates can also find careers in the Peace Corps and graduate school.